Logo Anja Jepsen Photography

 • Holding on to mom or dad’s hands: The baby holds on to mom or dad’s hands and stands wobbly but proud.
 These photos not only show motor development, but also the support and trust between parents and child.
 Photographed from the front or from behind.

 • The “almost stander”: Some babies at this age can already stand freely for a short time if they hold on to something.
-Photograph this moment: The baby stands on the couch or a low table, perhaps lets go for a split second and balances.
+Photograph this moment: the baby stands on the couch or a low table, perhaps lets go for a split second and balances.
 These “almost there” moments are full of anticipation for the first free steps.

 • Toy hunt: Roll a ball or place an interesting toy some distance away.
 Photograph your baby as it crawls enthusiastically after it or reaches out for it.
 The dynamics, the motion blur and the pure enthusiasm make these shots particularly lively.